Young-Market/ymcore/cmd/wmd/README.md

-# wmd - Waves Market Data
+# wmd - YM Market Data

 *Almost complete replacement for [WavesDataFeed](https://github.com/PyWaves/WavesDataFeed).*

-Waves Market Data (wmd) is a service that offers the HTTP API similar to WavesDataFeed's API, but lacks the WebSocket API.
+YM Market Data (wmd) is a service that offers the HTTP API similar to WavesDataFeed's API, but lacks the WebSocket API.
-The state of `wmd` could be build using initial import of a [standard Waves blockchain file](http://blockchain.wavesnodes.com) or synchronizing with the mother-node's API (could take a long time).
+The state of `wmd` could be build using initial import of a [standard YM blockchain file](http://blockchain.youngmarket.net) or synchronizing with the mother-node's API (could take a long time).

 ## How it works

-`wmd` starts the HTTP API and runs the synchronization with the Waves node.
+`wmd` starts the HTTP API and runs the synchronization with the YM node.
 From that node it gets the information about new block, extracts transactions and builds historical market data in raw or candlestick formats.